rossaddison/yii2-h2h-core/md/faq/detailedinstallation.md

        yii migrate-db1

 1. Repeat this process up until the 10th database if you intend to share your site to up to 10 companies.
 As you have probably noticed all 10 commands are contained in **console**/config/main.php under the controllerMap.
 [Back](/md/faq/faqs.md)

-**Installation Steps if wanting more than 10 independent sharers.**

-1. If you have more than 10 companies/divisions/units that you as administrator are wanting to signup you will need to edit the following three files:

-    1. *frontend/**components**/Utilities::userLogin_set_database().
-Include additional databases here using the naming convention eg. db1, db2*
-    1. ***common**/config/main-local.php - Follow the naming convention eg. db1, db2*
-    1. ***console**/config/main.php - edit and replicate the commands in the **controllerMap** for migrations over and above the 10 databases.*

 1. In order to sign up your first user, you will have to make sure that **'fencemode'** is switched off.
 The fencemode setting under frontend/config/main.php can be set to a **boolean** or to a **string**.
 It is currently set to a string.
 By default the Fence Mode role has not been assigned the **'User can Login but not Signup - Fence Mode On'** permission.
 So the first guest can signup and acquire the admin role.
 [Back](/md/faq/faqs.md)